metamorph-inc/openmeta-mms/docs/source/reference_modeling/integrated_domains/cad/cad_concepts.rst

 OpenMETA helps analysts synchronize representations of their system across many different modeling and simulation tools at once.
-For example, an OpenMETA project may be used to synchronize a 3D CAD model and a physics simulation model at the same time (as with the :ref:`spacecraft_model`).
+For example, an OpenMETA project may be used to synchronize a 3D CAD and physical dynamics models for a given system. (as with the :ref:`spacecraft_model`).

-OpenMETA does this by first establishing a structural model of the system, where key elements of the system *(e.g.: battery, solar panel, antenna)* have Component models, and those Component models are connected together.
+OpenMETA does this by first establishing a hierarchical model of the system, where key elements of the system *(e.g.: battery, solar panel, antenna)* have Component models, and those Component models are connected together.